devsubid/Movie108/README.md

 # [Movie108](https://news365-itsme-subid.vercel.app/)

-The agenda of this repository is to help others and myself too.
+The agenda of this repository is to help others as well as myself.
-I personally found it very useful for many times, generally I code a program but forget it very frequently, so this repository help by easy accessibility to my code and also easy to go through the Source code.
+I found it very useful many times.
+Generally, I code a program but forget it very frequently, so this repository helps by easy accessibility to my code and also makes it easy to go through the Source code.

 ## Installation